Elevation: 9,460 ft

-Same as for the East Ridge Route.
+Same as for the east ridge

 Thankfully, the Class 3 fancy footwork isn’t required for too long and you will soon find yourself back on the ridge heading downward in a northeasterly direction.
 The slope eases as you approach yet another saddle that sits at the head of a gentle, wide drainage that leads down to the lower of the two Gibson Lakes.
-From this saddle you can either continue northward to the upper Gibson Lake or eastward to the lower Gibson Lake.
+From this saddle, you can either continue northward to the upper Gibson Lake or eastward to the lower Gibson Lake.
 I chose the latter option to shorten my descent a bit.

 Descend east from the saddle down a gentle slope in a wide gully.
 There is blowdown and veg to navigate through but it’s not too bad.
 You soon reach the west shore of the lower Gibson Lake.
 Follow a game trail north along the west side of the lake then northeast around the north end of the lake to reach Gibson Lakes Road.
 Hike down the road to its junction with FSR-406/Franklin Basin Road.